Artificial intelligence in recruiting: a guide to human resource

 In light of what has been said so far, we can therefore go so far as to list 3 ways in which Augmented Intelligence will change (and improve) the role of the recruiter:

-- It will allow you to spend more time with the candidate and build relationships to understand if – they are the best person for a given role;
+- allow more time to be spent with candidates and to build relationships in order to understand if they are the right person for a specific role;

-- Will help complete the hiring cycle with area managers by leveraging recruitment KPIs.
+- helps complete the hiring cycle with managers by leveraging recruitment KPIs.

 Artificial intelligence in recruiting: 3 points to keep in mind